dxc-technology/Hanlon-Microkernel/Building-a-MK-Container.md

 Previous versions of the Hanlon Microkernel project included a set of scripts that could be used to build a customized Hanlon Microkernel ISO that was used by Hanlon for node discovery.
-Starting with version 3.0.0, the Microkernel itself has been converted a customized ISO (that was based on Tiny Core Linux's standard ISO) to a Docker image that, when combined with a RancherOS ISO, performs the same tasks.
+Starting with version 3.0.0, the Microkernel itself has been converted from a customized ISO (that was based on Tiny Core Linux's standard ISO) to a Docker image that, when combined with a RancherOS ISO, performs the same tasks.
 The instructions in this document are meant to aid those who are interested in building their own Hanlon Microkernel images.